CryptechTest/minetest_doc_items/API.md

 `groupnames` is a table of group names.

-By default, no groups are shown for this factoid which means this factoid is never displayed.
+Groups which are used for crafting are already automatically added.

 What is “notable” is subjective, but here's a rule of thumb you may follow:

 You should add groups with this function if:

-* This group is used for crafting purposes
 * This group is somehow important for interaction
 * This group appears in `connect_to` definitions of nodes

 Do not add groups if:

+* This group is only used for crafting purposes (this is already covered)
 * The group is only used internally
 * The group is uninteresting for the player
 * A factoid covering this group already exists